juggernaut/juggernaut.github.io/_posts/2017-09-20-nginx-flask-postgres-docker-compose.markdown

       - db_nw
 </pre>

 This still doesn't solve the issue of creating our database schema.
-Our flask app declares the `SQLAlchemy` models, so let's create the schema from them.
+Our flask app declares SQLAlchemy [models](https://github.com/juggernaut/nginx-flask-postgres-docker-compose-example/blob/master/models.py), so let's create the schema from them.
 Create a `database.py` with an `init_db` function to create the schema:

 {% highlight python %}